For teens, figuring out how to stay busy during the summer can be challenging.

 There are tons of cool (even by teen standards) ways to get involved at pantries and food banks during the summer.
-Check out a couple options below!
+Check out a couple of options below!

 1. Volunteer at a meal program for kids

-Volunteers at summer meals sites often hang out with younger kids and help serve breakfast or lunch.
+Volunteers at summer meal sites often hang out with younger kids and help serve breakfast or lunch.
 And here’s a plus: lots of summer meal sites are outside, so teens won’t be missing out on the sunshine – and might be more open to trying it out because of that.

 2. Help out at a food pantry